MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 Go to call controls and select the ellipses icon […].
 Then select **Insert Files** and select **Photo**.
 Then, take a photo or select a photo from your mobile device’s photo gallery.

 Select the text chat.
-The photo is attached to a blank message, but hasn't been sent.
+The photo is attached to a blank message, but isn't sent.
 Send the photo.

 ![Screenshot of the photo option in Teams mobile.](media/TeamsMobile_SharePhoto.png "SharePhoto")